Prohibition in the United States: Medical liquor

 Physicians wrote an estimated 11 million prescriptions a year throughout the 1920s, and Prohibition Commissioner John F. Kramer even cited one doctor who wrote 475 prescriptions for whiskey in one day.
-It wasn't tough for people to write—and fill—counterfeit subscriptions at pharmacies, either.
+It wasn't tough for people to write—and fill—counterfeit prescriptions at pharmacies, either.
 Naturally, bootleggers bought prescription forms from crooked doctors and mounted widespread scams.
 In 1931, 400 pharmacists and 1,000 doctors were caught in a scam where doctors sold signed prescription forms to bootleggers.
 Just 12 doctors and 13 pharmacists were indicted, and the ones charged faced a one-time $50 fine.
 Selling alcohol through drugstores became so much of a lucrative open secret that it is name-checked in works such as The Great Gatsby.
 Historians speculate that Charles R. Walgreen, of Walgreens fame, expanded from 20 stores to a staggering 525 during the 1920s thanks to medicinal alcohol sales."

 — Paula Mejia, "The Lucrative Business of Prescribing Booze During Prohibition"; Gastro Obscura, 2017.